SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Result Builders
 ---------------

-..
-XXX show the non-result-builder approach first, to motivate how doing it that way is awkward

 A :newTerm:`result builder` is a type you define that adds syntax for creating nested data, like a list or tree,